PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 ### Syndrome round

-`round_index` is zero-based and labels the step list and `TickCircuit` round metadata only.
-Guppy output tags carry no round index and repeat across invocations. `round_order` selects the schedule.
+`round_index` is zero-based.
+It labels the step list and `TickCircuit` round metadata only.
+Guppy output tags carry no round index and repeat across invocations.
+`round_order` selects the schedule.
 Set `x_z_swapped=True` after one transversal H to reverse CX directions and exchange which ancillas receive H. At distance 3, a syndrome round takes eight ticks and makes eight measurements in either orientation.
 The Guppy excerpt shows the first CX layer, the last ancilla readout, and the returned syndrome arrays; allocation and intermediate operations are omitted.